How Tacoma's New Zoning Laws Impact Homeowners and Developers: A Guide to the Home in Tacoma Proposals

 While many people do not like the parking reduction ideas, from a developer’s perspective, many projects are stalled because they cannot fit the current parking required on small and medium lots.
 So, reducing or doing away with off-street parking requirements will make more developments pencil.

-Affordability and Retention Bonuses:
+Affordability and Bonuses: What’s In It for You?

 Just because “you can build so much” doesn’t mean hiring just any architect or builder will get you the best outcome.
 I promote taking a deep Needs Analysis to clearly see what options make the most sense for your goals and the property’s unique features.